Saturday, August 1, 2015

-I recently got the chance to ask Jeff a number of questions, and I am extremely grateful that he was willing to set aside a little bit of time to respond to them.
+I recently got the chance to ask Jeff a number of questions, and I am extremely grateful that he was willing to set aside a little bit of time to respond to them, even if the process was considerably rushed.
 I do feel rather bad for taking him away from his crazy busy projects.
 Enjoy the interview!

 Wednesday, July 1, 2015

 As the first year of the Soundtrack of the Month series comes to a close, I decided I would return to where it all started.
 Believe it or not, I wasn't always a soundtrack nerd.
 I liked instrumental music and a handful of soundtracks, but I really didn't think much of them at all.
 There was, however, one television series that came along and changed my mind entirely.

 Doctor Who is an entirely unique concept and series.
 Most people either love it or hate it, with no middle ground.
 However, regardless of how you think of the series, there is one thing that has to be agreed upon unanimously: The music is awesome.